 Currently there are no scheduled classes for this course.
 However, in some cases a course can be scheduled to meet your organization’s specific needs.
 For more information about this course or to schedule a class, please contact Emergency Services Training Institute at (866) 878-8900 or [email protected] to get the latest schedule.

-The purpose of this program is to familiarize students with how Alternative Fuel Vehicles (AFVs) and their supporting infrastructure function.
+The purpose of this program is to familiarize participants with how Alternative Fuel Vehicles (AFVs) and their supporting infrastructure function.
 This course covers AFV safety (part 1) and incident response (part 2).

 There are no prerequisites for this course.

 Course Completion Requirements